wxlvip/ElementDec/examples/docs/en-US/color.md

 ## Color

-Element uses a specific set of palettes to specify colors to provide a consistent look and feel for the products you build.
+Wxl-UI uses a specific set of palettes to specify colors to provide a consistent look and feel for the products you build.

 ### Main Color